TRADINGVIEW CHECKLISTA.K Pro Trader's Toolkit2026-04-27 · 8 min read

 What should be on a TradingView indicators checklist?

-A useful checklist includes bias, location, indicator role, confirmation, stop-loss placement, position size, target, and daily risk limits.
+A good checklist includes higher-timeframe bias, key level or liquidity location, one confirmation rule, alert discipline, stop-loss placement, position size, and daily risk limits.

 How many indicators should pass the checklist?

-Most traders only need two or three: one for bias, one for levels or structure, and one for confirmation.
+Most beginners only need two or three indicators: one for trend, one for levels or structure, and one for confirmation.

 This guide is for educational and informational purposes only and does not constitute financial, investment or trading advice.